"A Smashing Historical Account Of China’s Chilling Bloodbath During World War II"—Paul Falk, author and reviewer, Book Glow

 In the summer of 1945, both airmen’s planes go down in Yunnan Province of China during one of many daring missions.
 They are captured, imprisoned, and tortured by the Japanese for information about the atomic bomb.
 Just days before the end of WWII, Danny makes an irrevocable decision to save Birch's life.

 For Birch, surviving the war is only the beginning of the battle.
 He must deal with the dreadful reality in China—the civil war, the separation of the country, the death of one friend in the Communist-controlled Mainland and another under the Nationalist government, and his wrongful imprisonment in Taiwan.

 From Chungking to Yunnan, and from Taiwan to San Francisco, the sequel to Wings of a Flying Tiger takes readers along on an epic journey.

 In China's political chaos, a woman's desperate search for her family and the American pilot she loves.

-In the winter of 1942, Jasmine Bai survived the freezing wilderness and decided to keep her baby, even though he was the product of a gang-rape by Japanese soldiers.
+In the winter of 1942, Jasmine Bai survives the freezing wilderness and decides to keep her baby, even though he is the product of a gang-rape by Japanese soldiers.

 Over thousands of miles between Yunnan and Chungking, the third book of the Tiger Saga trilogy takes readers along another incredible journey.